OpenOLAT/OpenOLAT-docs/sites/manual_how-to/docs/catalog/catalog.md

 ## Where do I find the OpenOlat catalog?

 OpenOlat users mostly see "Courses" and "Groups" in the header if they are participants.
 Authors additionally see "Authoring".
 But the options in the header can vary.
-Depending on the role or activated modules, more entries can be added to the header.
-For example, the catalog.
-If the catalog has been activated by your administrator, you will find the entry "Catalog" in the menu of the header.
+Depending on the role or activated modules, more entries can be added to the header, for example, the catalog.
+If the [catalog 2.0](../../../manual_user/docs/area_modules/catalog2.0.md) has been activated by your administrator, you will find the entry "Catalog" in the menu of the header.
 If no catalog is displayed in the menu, please contact your administrator.

 ![catalog_menu_header_v1_en.png](assets/catalog_menu_header_v1_en.png){ class="shadow lightbox" }

 !!! tip "Note"

-    In OpenOlat there are 2 versions of the catalog: catalog 1.0 and catalog 2.0 The following describes the procedure in catalog 2.0.
+    In OpenOlat there are 2 versions of the catalog: [catalog 1.0](../../../manual_user/docs/area_modules/catalog1.0.md) and [catalog 2.0](../../../manual_user/docs/area_modules/catalog2.0.md).
+	The following describes the procedure in **catalog 2.0.**

 ---